oldfar-t/Side-Swipe-Magnetic-Probe/README.md

 # Side Swipe Magnetic Probe - The Sub $10 Bolt On Magnetic Voron v0 Probe Solution!
-Currently Supported Printers: Voron v0.1/v0
+Currently Supported Printers: Voron v0.1/v0 using MiniAfterburner direct drive hotend

 # BOM
 I tried to design this project around Voron v0 parts so hopefully many of these are spare parts you have lying around.